-At the top of the climb, there is a large pull off by a small lake.
-We had wondered whether this would be a good spot to overnight, if one were so inclined.
+At the top of the climb there is a large pull off by a small lake.
+We wondered if this would be a good spot to overnight.
 It was a lovely spot with some narrow paths down to the lakeshore.

 The views from the gravel pull off were also stunning.

 Next stop was Worthington Glacier.
-We didn't stop on the way to Valdez as it was getting late in the day when we went by.
 Today was a great day to visit the glacier!